 At the beginning of chapter four:

 My mother gave me a funny look as I stood at the back door the next morning, readying myself, before setting off for school.
 When she said, “Something wrong, Annabelle?”
 I nearly told her about Betty.
 It wold have been a relief to put the whole thing in her hands.

-But although there were only apples and potatoes, beets and a few winter squash left to bring in, and although she, of all women on earth, was capable and strong, I had it in mind to spare her this particular battle.
+But although there were only apples and potatoes, beets and a few winter squash left to bring in, and although she, of all women on earth, was capable and strong, I had it in mind to spare her this particular big struggle.
 I’d thought it through: If i told her, she’d have to go to her friends, the Glengarrys, and tell them that their granddaughter was a hooligan, something they surely already knew but would not want to hear from a neighbour.